 Director of Cameroon Baptist Convention Health Service

 Dr. Tih leads the largest health system network in Cameroon and is PD/PI of a PEPFAR-funded project to support women and children.
 His research focuses on cost-effectiveness and efficiency of systems and optimizing service provider education.

 Associate Professor of Pediatrics at UMB and Senior Technical Advisor for Pediatric and Adolescent HIV, Institute of Human Virology Nigeria

 Dr. Sam-Agudu focuses on implementation science for sustainable health interventions in African countries, including HIV and sexual and reproductive health among adolescents and young women.
 She is a member of the NIH/Fogarty Adolescent HIV Prevention and Treatment Implementation Science Alliance (AHISA).
 She also provides technical expertise to the WHO as a member of the Pediatric ART Working Group, and co-chair of the Adolescent HIV Service Delivery Working Group.

-Professor of Medicine and Director of the Division of Infectious Diseases
+Assistant Professor of Pediatrics at Baylor College of Medicine and Associate Director of the Baylor College of Medicine Global TB Program

 Patrick Dakum, MBBS, MPH